-- the publicly viewable registry in which the units were cancelled (e.g. APX, ANREU, Markit); - the name and type of the abatement project (e.g. Acme Wind Farm Project, China); - the serial numbers of the units; and - the vintage year of the units.
+- the name and type of the abatement project (e.g. Acme Wind Farm Project, China);

+- the serial numbers of the units; and

+- the vintage year of the units.

 To aid transparency, the annual public report should also include a hyperlink to the record of the cancellation in the public registry, and the date the cancellation was completed.